"FISHING WEED EDGES"

 Our purpose for writing articles is to provide anglers with some techniques and tools that have worked for us and we are not trying to tell you how to fish.
 We do not know all there is about fishing but we do spend lots of time fishing and are learning more each time we do fish.
 We know how limited many anglers fishing time can be and we hope by sharing we can help give you an edge.

-Till Next Time, Enjoy Your Summer, GOD BLESS & GOOD FISHING !
+Till Next Time, Enjoy Your Fishing Season, GOD BLESS & GOOD FISHING !